As a SaaS platform for IT operations management, OpsRamp is designed to ensure the confidentiality, integrity, and availability of critical data.

 |Infrastructure management||The infrastructure on which OpsRamp runs is managed to industry standard practices:|

 |Audit processes||Customers can run their own security audit on the Agent, Gateway and publicly facing OpsRamp URLs.
 The Cloud is managed using another instance of OpsRamp and audit recordings of management activities on OpsRamp can be provided as needed.|

 Production access controls

 Physical access to the production area is controlled by biometric and smart card access.
 Access to data centers is restricted to authorized personnel with 24×7 security monitoring and CCTV surveillance across the facilities.

 OpsRamp production environments are protected by 24×7 automated network level intrusion prevention systems.
 IP and port-based firewalls continuously monitor authentication logs on Linux servers.
 Inbound and outbound traffic at various entry points is monitored and vulnerability checks are performed on servers regularly.
 In case of any breach, more firewall rules are used to block the specific IP ranges.
-Linux, database passwords, encryption keys, and algorithms are changed.
-Customers are required to change passwords and take more measures for ensuring security.
+Passwords, encryption keys, and algorithms are changed.

-- All communication between cloud and providers takes place over SSL or TLS.
+- All communication between cloud and providers takes place over TLS.

-- Sensitive information in transit is encrypted by a unique client key of length 2048.
+- Sensitive information in transit is encrypted by a unique keys.